Make sure all family members know what to do in the event of a fire:

 Safety Checklist – a printer friendly home safety checklist.
 It goes over the easy to miss safety hazards in a home and leaves space to write down ideas on how to fix up the home

-The sirens are tested the first Wednesday of each month at 8:45 a.m.
+First Wednesday of each month at 8:45 a.m.
 If a severe weather watch or warning is in effect for Linn County prior to 8:45 a.m. on a scheduled test day, the sirens should not be tested that day.
 Outdoor warning siren tests will resume on the next scheduled monthly date.